 This process is almost impossible growing at home with potted plants.
 Potting materials are sterilized, killing the bacteria, enzymes, and microbes needed to transform organic matter into a form your plants can use.
 So, potted plants rely on you, the grower, to provide the nutritional elements.

-Don't confuse "plant food" with "plant fertilizer or "plant nutrients".
+Don't confuse "plant food" with "plant fertilizer.
 Plants manufacture their own "food" using a process called photosynthesis.
 With the power of the sun, they combine air, light, and water to make carbohydrates, which is the real food they use for growth.

 In nature, houseplants live on the forest floor where their roots grow in a combination of soil, decaying leaves, and animal droppings.
 They choose their nutrients from an "all you can eat" smorgasboard of mineral elements.